Up to 50% off sofas & mattresses — limited‑time deals.

 Can a modular sofa work in a small apartment?

-Yes, if the layout protects circulation and the pieces are not oversized.
+Yes, if the configuration protects circulation and the individual pieces are not oversized.

 How do left-facing and right-facing pieces work?

-Name them while facing the sofa head-on, not while sitting in it.
+Name them while you are facing the sofa head-on, not while you are sitting in it.

 Sources